moq-wg/moq-transport/draft-ietf-moq-transport.md

 ({{track-name}}).

 * Track Name: Identifies the track name as defined in ({{track-name}}).

+* Subscribe ID: Session unique identifer for a given SUBSCRIBE message.

 * StartGroup: The Location of the requested group.
 StartGroup's Mode MUST NOT be None.